eadmund/cypherback/README.md

 A property of the stream-oriented format is that a new backup run may be appended by overwriting the authentication tag (and further bytes) with the new data, then appending a new authentication tag.

+The start-backup-run record has the following format:

+  Byte Length
+    0     1    Version (currently 0)
+    1     1    Type (0 for start-backup-record)
+    2     8    Unix time in seconds when this record was written 10    4    Length in bytes of following records

 Files
 -----